Phi Zeta Research Emphasis Day Call for Abstracts

 - may use all available research methods (from the animal to the molecule)

-The deadline for abstract submissions is 5:00 p.m., Tuesday, September 12.
-Please note that any abstracts submitted after September 12 will not be accepted.
-Please submit your abstracts to Ms. Jamie O’Quinn via email firstname.lastname@example.org.
+The deadline for abstract submissions is 5:00 p.m., Tuesday, February 12.
+Please note that abstracts submitted after the deadline will not be accepted.
+Beginning this year, abstracts shall only be submitted online (http://posterabstract.lsu.edu).
+The submission portal is an LSU site.
+Please read the Abstract Guidelines carefully before submission.
 Submitted abstracts will be used to prepare a Phi Zeta Research Emphasis Day Program.
-Abstracts will be distributed to the non-SVM judges in advance of the poster presentation.
-Please note that SVM Media Services (Mr. Michael Broussard) is no longer printing posters.
+Abstracts will be distributed to a panel of SVM and non-SVM scientists in advance of the poster presentation.
 Options for printing are at Middleton Library, or by some other personal arrangement.

 This event is an exceptional opportunity for individuals in the SVM scientific community to present the results of their research efforts to other members of the SVM and LSU communities.
-It serves as an important showcase for SVM Research activity.
+It serves as an important showcase for SVM Research Enterprise.
+This year’s invited keynote speakers are Michael Lairmore, DVM, PhD, Dean, School of Veterinary Medicine, UC Davis and Kimberly Dodd, DVM, PhD, Director of Foreign Animal Disease Diagnostic Laboratory, Plum Island.
 We anticipate the presence of the Provost and Vice Provost for Research and Economic Development from the main campus.

-Please do not hesitate to contact Dr. Cherie Pucheu-Haston (firstname.lastname@example.org), Dr. Jey (email@example.com), or Ms. O’Quinn (firstname.lastname@example.org) for additional information.
+Please do not hesitate to contact Dr. Jeyaseelan (firstname.lastname@example.org), Dr. Saini (email@example.com), Dr. Colin Mitchell (firstname.lastname@example.org), Dr. Grasperge (email@example.com), Dr. Sones (firstname.lastname@example.org), or Dr. Cardin (email@example.com) for additional information.

 Authors: Include all authors.
-(To be consistent, please list the authors’ names using the initials for the first name followed by the last name and list the participant’s name in bold, e.g, J. Smith).
+To be consistent, please list the authors’ names using the initials for the first name followed by the last name and list the participant’s name in bold, e.g, J. Smith).
+Also include the first and last name of the presenting author and email address.

 Rationale: State the rationale for the study and provide appropriate background information and hypothesis or objectives.
 Indicate the objective and purpose of the research, the hypothesis that was tested or a description of the problem being evaluated or analyzed.